Moderate Dimension Reduction for $k$-Center Clustering: Introduction

+Perhaps surprisingly, the dimension reduction satisfies a strong ``for all'' guarantee with respect to the assignment constraints, i.e., with high probability the optimal value is preserved simultaneously for all possible constraints $\AC:[k]^n\to \{0,1\}$.
+This is in contrast to the weaker ``for each'' guarantee, where the high-probability bound applies separately to each constraint $\AC$.
+The extensions to $k$-center variants come at the cost of a slightly increased target dimension, as listed in~\Cref{table:dim_red_k_center_variants}.

 Another important feature of our approach is that it actually preserves solutions, i.e., \Cref{thm:dim_reduction_informal} extends from $O(\alpha)$-estimation to $O(\alpha)$-approximation, as follows.
-For vanilla $k$-center, an \emph{$\alpha$-approximate solution} of $P$ is a set $C\subset P$ of size $k$ whose objective value $\max_{p\in P} \dist(p,C)$ is within factor $\alpha$ from the optimal.
-The proof of \Cref{thm:dim_reduction_informal} can be extended to show that a set $C\subset P$ is an $O(\alpha)$-approximate solution of $P$ whenever $G(C)$ is an $O(1)$-approximate solution of $G(P)$. \footnote{For a set $X\subset \R^d$ and matrix $G\in\R^{t\times d}$, let $G(X)\coloneqq\{Gx:\ x\in X\}$.} The above restriction to $C\subset P$ is needed to guarantee that $C\mapsto G(C)$ is one-to-one, but one can easily relax it to our true requirement $C\subset\R^d$ by introducing a factor of $2$ in the approximation ratio.
-This extension to $O(\alpha)$-approximation holds also for the aforementioned variants of $k$-center.
+For vanilla $k$-center, a solution of $P$ is a set $C\subset \R^d$ of size $k$, with cost (objective value) $\max_{p\in P} \dist(p,C)$.
+Generally, a solution is called \emph{$\alpha$-approximation} if its cost is within factor $\alpha$ from the optimal.
+The proof of \Cref{thm:dim_reduction_informal} can be extended to show that a set $C\subseteq P$ is an $O(\alpha)$-approximate solution of $P$ whenever $G(C)$ is an $O(1)$-approximate solution of $G(P)$.\footnote{For a set $X\subseteq \R^d$ and matrix $G\in\R^{t\times d}$, denote $G(X) = \{Gx:\ x\in X\}$.} The above restriction to $C\subseteq P$ is needed in our proof to guarantee that $C\mapsto G(C)$ is one-to-one, but one can then easily relax it to our true requirement $C\subset\R^d$ by introducing a factor of $2$ in the approximation ratio.
+A similar extension to $O(\alpha)$-approximation holds also for the aforementioned variants of $k$-center,

+although the definitions for solutions slightly differ.
+In the variant with $z$ outliers, a solution is a set $C\subset\R^d$ of $k$ centers and a set $Z\subseteq P$ of $z$ outliers, with cost $\max_{p\in P\setminus Z} \dist(p,C)$.
+A solution to the variant with an assignment constraint is a feasible partition of $P$ into $k$ sets (notice it is \emph{not} based on centers).

 Still, an important question remains --- how useful is this theorem, and more generally, this regime of moderate dimension reduction?
 It may seem that for fixed $\alpha>1$, the target dimension $\tfrac{\log n}{\poly(\alpha)} = \Theta(\log n)$ offers only negligible improvement over the JL Lemma.
 The crux is that many algorithms depend exponentially in the dimension, in which case decreasing the dimension \emph{by a constant factor} amounts to a \emph{polynomial improvement} in efficiency.
 We indeed show such an application to streaming algorithms, as discussed next.